 With the Lent Term providing another round of opportunities for pupils to compete, we are very excited to see what the future brings for all the riders at the Lancing College Equestrian Centre.

-To find out more about Lancing’s Equestrian Centre, click here.
+To find out more, visit our Lancing’s Equestrian Centre page.